Sekonda

-They ran a TV advert featuring the band Madness in 1990.
+They ran a TV advert featuring the band Madness in 1992, shortly before they reunited for their Madstock concert that August.

 Following the breakup of the Soviet Union, Sekonda no longer has Russian ties and all its watches have been produced from factories in Hong Kong since 1993.
 Sekonda also markets watches under the sub-brand SEKSY for ladies' fashion, ONE for men's fashion and Xpose for rugged outdoor lifestyles of either gender.
 Between 1998 and 2002, Sekonda was the title sponsor of the Superleague, then the top flight division in British ice hockey, and the precursor to the Elite League.